 If you find that you experience a reduction in Housing Benefit you may consider: taking up employment; increasing your hours; renting out a room to help you make up some of the shortfall between your rent and Housing Benefit; or if you require further financial assistance applying for a Discretionary Housing Payment.
 If you do not make up the shortfall you may fall into rent arrears which could result in the risk of eviction.

 Discretionary Housing Payments or DHPs are stand-alone payments to help recipients of Housing Benefit who are in need of further assistance with their housing costs.
 Payments are made at the discretion of the Council and are subject to a total annual limit.
-More information relating to Discretionary Housing Payments plus an Application Form is available from Related Links on the left of this webpage.
+More information relating to Discretionary Housing Payments plus an Application Form is available from Related Links section on this webpage.

-For more detailed information you can download additional documents in Portable Document Format from Related Downloads and Related Sites on the left of this webpage.
+For more detailed information you can download additional documents in Portable Document Format from Related Downloads and Related Sites on this webpage.